NBility-Model/nbility-model.github.io/docs/workshops/Workshop-Archi-beginner/5_Commit_and_publish_change.md

+---
+title: "Commit and publish changes"
+---

-## Committing and publishing changes
+# Committing and publishing changes

 1. To commit your latest changes, select [**Commit changes**] from the **Collaboration** menu.